ei5uke/RLnet/notes/Vocab.md

 ##### continuing tasks
 MDP's where episodes do not naturally distinguish from each other
 ##### discount rate $γ$
-The rate that gets applied to future rewards, generally within [0, 1]
+The rate that gets applied to future rewards, generally within [0, 1], that decreases following reward amounts; used because it's mathematically friendly $\to$ a discount rate between [0, 1] guarantees convergence of expected return by the p-series test.
 ##### dynamics $p$
 probability a certain state and reward are returned given a certain state and action
 ##### environment